Tubbz-alt/php-parser/README.md

 Each expression has a `matcher` closure (actually it's a callable) defined.
 The matcher defines the sequence of particles that defines the expression.
 That is, the sequence of characters that the parser expects to find when that expression is present in the input.

-In it's most simple form an expression is defined by a single particle.
+In it's most simple form an expression it is defined by a single particle.

 The parser will match the expression if it matches the particle that defines it: